-Geopolitical and macroeconomic events, such as the COVID-19 pandemic and the conflict in Ukraine, continue to evolve and have resulted in a significant disruption of global financial markets.
-The Company's ability to raise additional capital may be adversely impacted by potential worsening of global economic conditions and the disruptions to, and volatility in, the credit and financial markets in the United States and worldwide resulting from such events.
+The COVID-19 pandemic and the conflict in Ukraine continue to evolve and have resulted in a significant disruption of global financial markets.
+The Company's ability to raise additional capital may be adversely impacted by potential worsening of global economic conditions and the disruptions to, and volatility in, the credit and financial markets in the United States and worldwide resulting from the pandemic and conflict.
 If the disruption persists or deepens, the Company could experience an inability to access additional capital.

-As of September 30, 2022, the Company had available cash, cash equivalents and short-term investments of \$77.3 million and working capital of \$71.6 million to fund future operations.
-Management believes that its capital resources as of September 30, 2022, will be sufficient to fund the Company's operations for at least 12 months after the date these unaudited condensed financial statements are issued.
+As of June 30, 2022, the Company had available cash, cash equivalents and short-term investments of \$87.4 million and working capital of \$82.6 million to fund future operations.
+Management believes that its capital resources as of June 30, 2022, will be sufficient to fund the Company's operations for at least 12 months after the date these unaudited condensed financial statements are issued.